 The primary role of local government is to create a climate that is conducive to local economic development.
 The Municipality does however seek to create work opportunities wherever it can.
 One such programme is the Expanded Public Works Programme (EPWP) which is a government programme aimed at the alleviation of poverty and unemployment.
 The programme aims to increase economic growth by improving skills levels through education and training.
 It also aims to provide an enabling environment for industry to flourish.
 The programme is based on Labour Intensive Methods of Construction (LIC) by contractors which will also enhance skills development.
-The Municipality created 1 226 jobs during the year.
+The Municipality created 1 226 jobs during the year and was awarded the 3rd best EPWP Programme for the 2015/16 financial year.